Mobile Menu

 5-Year Outlook – Number of employees

-The number of employees in the US is projected to increase over the next five years due to severa...
+In 2026, the number of employees in the US is projected to increase to 160.6 million, representin...

 Looking for IBISWorld Industry Reports?